twrecked/hass-virtual/README.md

 ## Thanks
 Many thanks to:
 * [JetBrains](https://www.jetbrains.com/?from=hass-aarlo) for the excellent
-  **PyCharm IDE** and providing me with an open source license to speed up the project development.
+  **PyCharm IDE** and providing me with an open source licence to speed up the project development.

   [![JetBrains](/images/jetbrains.svg)](https://www.jetbrains.com/?from=hass-aarlo)